Exporting - MGD77 (from Raw Data Manager)

 Bathymetric Correction Code

 This code details the procedure use for determining the sound velocity correction to depth.
 Various formulas based on theoretical and empirical methods have been proposed since the 1920s.
-Please refer to 43514749.
+Please refer to A Brief History of Sound Velocity Corrections.

 Choose which code was used for depth correction: